 Students must matriculate within the first 9 credits of the program.

 Although some limited funding opportunities are available, assistantships are generally offered to doctoral-level students.
-Students who wish to apply for an assistantship should send a letter of interest, along with a resume, to Dr. T. J. Walker, Department Chair, Temple University, CITE Department, 351 Ritter Hall, College of Education, Philadelphia, PA 19122.
+Students who wish to apply for an assistantship should make application through the College of Education's Graduate Programs Office.